On Neuropsychology...

 The doctor remained mute, since to answer would have

-required another sentence, and that would have necessitated
+required another sentence, and that would have

-obtaining another authorization from the managed care
+necessitated obtaining another authorization from

 Another client was in a suicidal crisis.
-"I can't stand
+"I can't

-living."
-The therapist, a recent graduate of a bachelor's
+isn't worth living."
+The therapist, a recent

-degree program and a 'Qualified Mental Health Professional'
+'Qualified Mental Health Professional' responded:

-"Look, if you kill yourself and your managed care organization
+"Look, if you kill yourself and your managed care

-finds out about it, you'll never be able to get health
+organization finds out about it, you'll never be

-insurance again anywhere."
+able to get health insurance again anywhere."

 "Gee, I never realized that.
-These days, it's hard to
+These days, it's hard

-her qualifications.
+misstatement of her qualifications.

 "Doctor, I can't make up my mind about a divorce.
 On